 This guide will walk you through the steps necessary to customize a grouped column chart as seen below.
 We assume that you have already uploaded your dataset into Datawrapper.
 This chart type helps to display related data or groups of related data, for example, revenue vs. profit.
-Ideally, the "grouped" display reveals a clear and easy to understand pattern for the user.
+Ideally, the "grouped" display reveals a clear and easy-to-understand pattern for the user.

 After you've selected " Grouped Column Chart" and while you're still in the tab "Chart type", you might notice that the chart doesn't look anything like in the screenshot above.
 To change that, try to click on "transpose this data" below the chart type selection, or visit the first part of this tutorial "How to create a grouped column chart" to understand how your data needs to be structured for this chart type.